Lohri

-Lohri is a popular winter Punjabi folk festival celebrated primarily in Northern India.
-The significance and legends about the Lohri festival are many and these link the festival to the Punjab region.
-It is believed by many that the festival marks the passing of the winter solstice.
-Lohri marks the end of winter, and is a traditional welcome of longer days and the sun's journey to the northern hemisphere by people in the northern region of the Indian subcontinent.
-It is observed the night before Maghi, according to the solar part of the lunisolar Punjabi calendar, and almost always falls on 13 January.
+Lohri is a midwinter folk and harvest festival that marks the passing of the winter solstice and the end of winter.
+It is a traditional welcome of longer days and the sun's journey to the Northern Hemisphere.
+It is one of the Indian harvest festivals observed on or near Makar Sankranti (in the month of Magha in the Indian calendar) and falls on the night before Maghi (in the month of Magh in the Punjabi calendar) which commonly falls on 13 January every year.
+It is celebrated primarily in the Punjab region of India and Pakistan and also other regions of northern India such as Duggar and Jammu in Jammu and Kashmir, Haryana and Himachal Pradesh.

-Lohri is an official holiday in Punjab, Jammu and Himachal Pradesh.
+Lohri is celebrated by Hindus and Sikhs in India and is an official holiday in Punjab, India, Jammu and Himachal Pradesh.
 The festival is celebrated in Delhi and Haryana but is not a gazetted holiday.

-In all these areas, the festival is celebrated by Sikhs, Hindus and whoever wants to enjoy.
-In Punjab, Pakistan it is not observed at official level; however, Sikhs, Hindus and some Muslims observe the festival in rural Punjab and in the cities of Faisalabad and Lahore.
-Muhammad Tariq, former director of Faisalabad Arts Council, believes it is important to keep the festival alive as Lohri is celebrated in Pakistan Punjab and in Indian Punjab.
+In Punjab, Pakistan it is not observed at the official level but Sikhs, Hindus and some Muslims observe the festival in rural Punjab and in the cities of Faisalabad and Lahore.

 Date

-Lohri is linked to the Punjabi calendar, and is celebrated the day before the festival of Maghi.
-Lohri falls in the month of Poh and is set by the solar part of the lunisolar Punjabi calendar and in most years it falls around 13 January of the Gregorian calendar.
+Lohri is celebrated one day before Maghi (Makar Sankranti) and its date is determined as per Hindu solar calendar.
+The date of Lohri changes every 70 years.
+In the late 19th-century, Lohri used to fall on 11 January.
+In the mid 20th-century, the festival used to be celebrated on 12 January or 13 January.
+In the 21st-century, Lohri generally falls on 13 or 14 January.
+Lohri in the year 2024 will fall on 14 January as Maghi will be falling on 15 January.